Indian Olympic badminton medallist Nehwal yet to join camp after row

-London 2012 Olympic bronze medallist Saina Nehwal has yet to join a badminton training camp after a fall-out with the Sports Authority of India (SAI) and the Badminton Association of India (BAI).
+London 2012 Olympic bronze medallist Saina Nehwal has yet to join a badminton training camp for next year's postponed Olympic Games after a fall-out with the Sports Authority of India (SAI) and the Badminton Association of India (BAI).

 It comes after the SAI and BAI did not add Nehwal's husband and Tokyo 2020 hopeful Parupalli Kashyap to their list of potential players for next year's postponed Games.

-Both Nehwal and Kashyap believe that more players should be allowed to train with the team, especially as only four of the eight selected have reported to the camp.
+Both Nehwal, 30, and Kashyap, 33, believe that more players should be allowed to train with the team, especially as only four of the eight selected have reported to the camp.

 As well as the four, there are 10 members of staff including coaches and physiotherapists, according to the Times of India.